-All LRC tutors are UMBC students who have taken the class(es) they support and succeeded.
+All of our tutors are UMBC students who have taken the class(es) they support and succeeded.
 They have been recommended by faculty and received formal training.

-All tutoring takes place in the Learning Resources Center, Sherman Hall 345.
-Tutors will message students the specific room number through the StudyTree app.
-Students can also check with the LRC main office, prior to your appointment, to verify the room number.
+All tutoring takes place in the Academic Success Center Sherman Hall 345.
+Students will check with the main office (Sherman 345), prior to the appointment, to verify the room number.

-The LRC is an inclusive tutoring center and strives to hire and tutor all students.
-If you have any questions or concerns about LRC tutoring, please contact us
+We are an inclusive tutoring center and strives to hire and tutor all students.
+If you have any questions or concerns about tutoring, please contact us.

 Sessions are meant to be tutor-led study groups of up to four students.
 Sessions will take place in Tutoring Rooms on the 3rd floor of Sherman Hall.
 These rooms are outfitted with a computer, board, paper, and writing utensils.
 Students should come prepared with books, notes, and a few questions they would like addressed.